sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_posture_policy.md

 ### Controls block
 - `name` - (Required) The name of the Posture Control.
-- `enbbled` - (Optional) The 'Control is enabled' flag indicates whether the control will affect the policy evaluation or not.
+- `enabled` - (Optional) The 'Control is enabled' flag indicates whether the control will affect the policy evaluation or not.
 By default, it is set to true

 ## Attributes Reference